 You should arrange for your mail to be addressed to you at Brasenose College, Oxford, OX1 4AJ.
 College will take no responsibility for the security of your mail.
 Your mail will be delivered to your pigeon-hole in the lodge.
-Larger items such as parcels will be kept by the porters for you to collect.
+Larger items such as parcels will be kept by the porters for you to collect and will need to be collected within a month from delivery.
 You should check your pigeon-hole regularly.
 Although every effort is made to keep the lodge secure, you should not leave valuable items in pigeon-holes.
 When you leave, it is your responsibility to notify others of your change of address.
 All uncollected or undeliverable mail will be returned, as far as is practicable, to sender.